Crooked House

-Crooked House is a work of detective fiction by Agatha Christie first published in the US by Dodd, Mead and Company in March 1949 and in the UK by the Collins Crime Club on 23 May of the same year.
+Crooked House is a mystery novel by Agatha Christie first published in the US by Dodd, Mead and Company in March 1949 and in the UK by the Collins Crime Club on 23 May of the same year.

 The action takes place in and near London in the autumn of 1947.
 Christie said the titles of this novel and Ordeal by Innocence were her favourites amongst her own works.

 Title meaning

 The title refers to a nursery rhyme ("There Was a Crooked Man"), a common theme of the author.
 Narrator Charles's fiancée Sophia says it refers not to dishonesty, but rather "we hadn't been able to grow up independent... twisted and twining", meaning unhealthily interdependent on the intensely strong personality of the family patriarch, Aristide Leonides.

 Plot introduction

 Three generations of the Leonides family live together under wealthy patriarch Aristide.
 His first wife Marcia died; her sister Edith has cared for the household since then.
 His second wife is the indolent Brenda, decades his junior, suspected of having a clandestine love affair with Laurence, the grandchildren's tutor.
 After Aristide is poisoned by his own eye medicine (eserine), his granddaughter Sophia tells narrator and fiancé Charles Hayward that they cannot marry until the killer is apprehended.
 Charles's father, "The Old Man", is Assistant Commissioner of Scotland Yard, so Charles investigates from the inside along with assigned detective Chief Inspector Taverner.